Join my community and receive my free ebook! Subscribe now >>

 little as ten minutes, talk or vent your frustration to someone and also really listen to that other person.

-You say where am I going to find the time just to talk.
+You say...where am I going to find the time just to talk?
 Aaaagh!
 We find the time to watch a ball game and spend lots of time watching television.
-Though this mindless activity also do lower your stress and high blood pressure.
+Doing this mindless activity also do lower your stress and high blood pressure.

 So assign yourself ten minutes to improve your relationships, vent your emotions that leads to hypertension, and do something that you enjoy.
 Think how much happier you and your home life will be.